-The Nomination Committee currently comprises, two independent non-executive Directors, Ms. Xiang Siying (chairlady of the Nomination Committee) and Ms. Huang Mei, and one executive Director, Ms. Wang Qian.
-During the Year, the Nomination Committee held 1 meeting to review the competence and nominate candidates to fill casual vacancies of Directors for the Board's approval, and to review the Board composition and the Board Diversity Policy.
+The Nomination Committee currently comprises, two independent non-executive Directors, Ms. Xiang Siying (chairlady of the Nomination Committee) and Mr. Yuen Koon Tung, and one executive Director, Ms. Wang Qian.
+During the Year, the Nomination Committee held 3 meetings to review the competence and nominate candidates to fill casual vacancies of Directors for the Board's approval, and to review the Board composition and the Board Diversity Policy.